ronste/xmlworkflow/Readme.md

 If the Jats XML file requried to create the HTML output is already present in the working directory you can run the HTML conversion without its prior conversion steps by using:

 `docker exec xmlworkflow /bin/bash -c "cd /root/xmlworkflow/work && processDocx html-"`

+Note that it is also possible to specify specific conversion chains directly by passing multiple recipe names to the`processDocx` command:

+`docker exec xmlworkflow /bin/bash -c "cd /root/xmlworkflow/work && processDocx xml pandoc-pdf"`

 To get an overview of all options run: